claredang/fullstack-open/README.md

 # FullStack Open Course 2021

-Repository of exercises from the Full Stack Open course offered through the University of Helsinki.
+Repository of exercises from the [FullStack Open Course] (https://fullstackopen.com) course offered through the University of Helsinki.

 ## Completion Status